REOPENING FREQUENTLY ASKED QUESTIONS:

 We are happy to know you feel fine, but if your temperature exceeds the limit of our new policy or if you have any of the symptoms related to the COVID-19 health screen you will not be able to enter our facility until you are symptom free.
 This policy was enacted to ensure the safety of our staff, members, and community.

-Masks are highly encouraged for our members in the lobby and all common areas of the facility, except while working out and/or during strenuous exercise.
-We understand that when members are exercising, anything that may limit their breathing is also a risk.
+Yes, masks are required at all times, including during exercise, for all individuals inside the YMCA facility.
 As staff, you will see us consistently wearing masks and gloves as appropriate for the role in which the staff member is in.
 According to the CDC, masks are a primary tool in helping prevent the spread of COVID-19.

 The Y does not provide masks for members.